-When setting up a workforce analytics function, it’s clear that the people you include are vital to long-term success.
+When setting up a people analytics function, it’s clear that the people you include are vital to long-term success.
 However, the technologies you choose to enable your team are just as critical.

 In fact, exploring new technologies — especially those based in the cloud — was a popular recommendation in this year’s Global Human Capital Trends report by Deloitte.
 But with so many options to choose from, how can you make sure you’re equipping your team with the right tools?